Shivter14/Shivtanium/README.md

 ### Keyboard & typing
 // In progress #1
 ## How can i write `.sst` applications for Shivtanium?
-Applications are written in the Shivtanium Programming Language which is interpreted.
+Applications are written in the Shivtanium Subsystem which is interpreted.
 More info about it will be revealed soon.
 (Milestone 3)

 This language has a `command<tab>parameters` syntax.
 Parameters aren't enclosed with quotes, instead, they are seperated by `<tab>`